in your browser.

 , which tend to be the best option of the raid drops for MM hunters, especially at higher ilvls.

 Keep in mind that as with all gear in legion, with warforged, titanforged and socketing options, you may find better options elsewhere.
 For trinkets, ilvl may not be a good indicator of the relative strength of a trinket, but that doesn't mean that an extremely high titanforge proc won't make a week trinket better than a typically stronger trinket in some cases.

-Gear To Watch For
+Marksman Hunter Gear To Watch For

-Just in case it hasn't been said enough yet in this guide, there is very little chance of seeing a true "best in slot" gearset in Legion.
+Just in case it hasn't been said enough yet in this guide, there is very little chance of seeing a true "best-in-slot" (BiS) gearset in Legion.
 Many things will make other pieces of gear better or worse for you, including your use of legendaries, your raid's strategies, your set bonuses, your talent choices, and of course, sockets and titanforging.
 So do not ever consider this list to be complete or definitive.
 However, there are some pieces of gear that, with all else being equal, will do well for you.